Winning Driver’s License Appeal Hearings

 Letters of Community Support

 You must obtain documentation of your drinking and drug use habits in the form of notarized letters from people in your community who have frequent contact with you and may know something about your drinking habits and/or use of controlled substances.
 These would include immediate family members, other relatives, employers, friends, pastors, local police, a recognized support group such as 12-step meetings or Women for Sobriety, neighbors, or others with whom you associate.
-It is required you submit at least 3 letters, but not more than six.
-These letters should be signed, notarized, and dated and include the complete mailing address and daytime telephone number of the writer, and contain at least the following information about you.
+You must submit at least three (3) letters, but not more than six (6).
+These letters should be signed, notarized, and dated, and include the complete mailing address and daytime telephone number of the writer, and contain at least the following information about you.
 Consistent and credible letters are essential if you want to win a driver’s license appeal.

 • Have them describe their knowledge of your past and current use of alcohol and/or drugs, including frequency of use, the amount used, beverage and/or drug of choice, etc.

-• When you last used any alcohol and/or drugs (this must be said unequivocally).
+• When did you last use any alcohol and/or drugs?
+(This must be unequivocal and consistent.)

 • Have them include other information they believe is important.

-One of the most frequent reasons people are denied at the DLAD is insufficient, unpersuasive, or contradictory letters.
+One of the most frequent reasons the DLAD denies license restoration is because of insufficient, unpersuasive, or contradictory letters.
 The format recommended by LEWIS & DICKSTEIN, P.L.L.C., has been developed over almost two decades and over the course of representing hundreds of clients.
-Even when we give clients an outline of how the letters are to be drafted, it is not uncommon that the letters need to be revised, edited, and corrected multiple times.
+Even when we give clients an outline of how to draft the letters, it is not uncommon that the letters need to be revised, edited, and corrected multiple times.
 If the letters are not exceptional, it is doubtful the petitioner will be successful.
 Trying to figure this out on your own is very risky, and your chances of winning without sufficient letters are meager.

 Michigan Criminal Defense Attorney